PernBeard/modx-lab-project/README.md

 Mix of vanilla JS and jQuery in animation script.
 Either full embrace jQuery for the project or find a polyfill for animations/transitions in IE9.

-Replace alert notification from signup with vex modal.
+**fixed** Replace alert notification from signup with vex modal.

-Slider controls are not positioned correctly on initial page load. jQuery logic is not setting proper height for slide container.
+**fixed** Slider controls are not positioned correctly on initial page load. jQuery logic is not setting proper height for slide container.

+**fixed** Huge issue with resources that were not published breaking functionality in IE.